 \section{The Target-Aware Contrastive Loss Function: InfoNCE Adapted to Continuous Targets}

-The minute risk of latent collapse with the Graph-Laplacian loss proposed in the previous section arises from the fact that this loss function enforces a similar latent representation when observations have similar targets, but no particular behavior is enforced for observations with dissimilar targets.
+The minute risk of latent collapse with the Graph-Laplacian loss proposed in the previous section arises because this loss function enforces a similar latent representation for observations with similar targets, but imposes no particular behavior for observations with dissimilar targets.
 Thus, the only force applied within the latent space is an attractive force.
 It should be noted that this is also true of the Center loss described in section 4.\\ In cases where latent collapse is occurring, it is avoided by applying a representation loss which enforces similar latent representations for observations with similar target values, while also enforcing dissimilar latent representations for observations with dissimilar target values.
-In the case of classification, such an objective funtion is found in the Information Noise-Contrastive Estimation (InfoNCE) loss \cite{oord2019representationlearningcontrastivepredictive}, given by the following forumla.
+In the case of classification, such an objective function is found in the Information Noise-Contrastive Estimation (InfoNCE) loss \cite{oord2019representationlearningcontrastivepredictive}, given by the following formula.

 Here, $\text{ind}\left[\cdot\right]$ is the indicator function, defined as,

 and